 In 2010, Dr. Verna J. Kirkness, who was widely regarded as the leading Indigenous educator in Canada, was introduced to the Foundation.
 She agreed to lend her name to the Foundation, which was then renamed the Verna J. Kirkness Education Foundation.

 From 2012 to 2014, the program was offered at the University of Manitoba.
 In 2015, a Program was added at the University of Saskatchewan and in 2016 at the University of British Columbia.
 In 2018, the program expanded to the University of Calgary, First Nations University of Canada and the University of Ottawa.
 In 2019, Programs were added at the University of Victoria and University of Alberta, bringing the number of programs to eight.
 In 2019, 130 students from across Canada attended our program and were mentored by 53 professors and research associates.
+In 2023, after offering online programs for the past couple of years due to COVID-19, we are returning to campus and planning on accepting 110 students to this year's program.

 See Our Program in Action